igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 When loss_bits is set to 1, the sender will use reserved bits as loss bits if the peer includes the loss_bits transport parameter.

-A client MUST NOT use remembered value of loss_bits for 0-RTT connection.
+A client MUST NOT use remembered value of loss_bits for 0-RTT connections.

 ## Short Packet Header  {#shortheader}